A Simple Sourdough Bread Recipe | DeliverDeli

 Why: The stretch-and-fold process serves to strengthen the gluten strands in your sourdough.
 Additionally, it helps to build tension and hold structure when shaping.

-Tip: If you find your dough is quite taught and tight when you do this, something could be wrong.
+Tip: If you find your dough is quite taught and tight when you first do this, something could be wrong.
 You could try adding more water, increasing the water temperature, or leaving the water to soften the flour for longer.

 Tip: White flour tends to have greater elasticity than wholemeal.
 If you’ve adapted this recipe to include a higher percentage of wholemeal, do not worry if the dough does not show a super amount of flex and elasticity.